TROUBLESHOOTING

 Optimizing FL Studio performance

 If your CPU load climbs too high, you will hear clicks, pops or stuttering in the live audio.
 This is known as a buffer underrun.
 The good news is there is a lot you can do to eliminate or minimize them, if you take the time to make some adjustments to FL Studio as shown below.
-Follow the procedure step-by-step!
-This page contains over 24 years of technical support wisdom, so please use it!
+Follow the procedures step-by-step!

 What causes underruns?